 I'm also very interested in the interactions between group theory and combinatorics and probability.

-Some particular topics I have enjoyed thinking about include Entropy Theory, Topological Dynamics, Symbolic Dynamics (in particular of Shifts not of Finite Type, and Shifts on Groups), Random Walks on Groups (in particular Poisson Boundaries), Countable Borel (and Measurable) Equivalence Relations, and Infinite Symmetric Graphs.
+I have fairly broad interests in these areas but some particular topics I have enjoyed thinking about include Entropy Theory, Topological Dynamics, Symbolic Dynamics (in particular of Shifts not of Finite Type, and Shifts on Groups), Random Walks on Groups (in particular Poisson Boundaries), Countable Borel (and Measurable) Equivalence Relations, and Infinite Symmetric Graphs.

 contact me at